Exercising Industry Coordination in Response to a Global Cyber Disruption

 Expand Information Sharing and Communications Capabilities

 Our findings show many formal and informal communication channels exist today among financial firms, trade associations, regulatory bodies, government agencies and central banks mostly centered within each country or jurisdiction.
-Linking together existing information-sharing networks with organisations that currently manage crises in their respective jurisdictions, prior to an event, will strengthen cross-border information-sharing and communication capabilities among the public and private sector.
+Linking together existing information-sharing networks with organizations that currently manage crises in their respective jurisdictions, prior to an event, will strengthen cross-border information-sharing and communication capabilities among the public and private sector.

 Conclusion And Acknowledgments